korupso/OVinder/documents/break-reports.md

 ## 02.07.2020
 I did manage to remember to do a break, but it was a short one, since I ate my food at my laptop.

+## 03.07.2020
+I did not really make a break, since my girlfriend brought lunch to my workstation.